Powercoders-Switzerland/2021-1-web-dev/Readme.md

 # Powercoders web development track, spring 2021

-For an overview of the course, see the curriculum.
+For an overview of the course, see the [curriculum](./).

 ## How to build the slides

+The following instructions are targeted to those wishing to _edit_ the slides.

 Slides are compiled from `*/Readme.md` files to `*/slides.html` [Reveal.js](https://revealjs.com/) presentations using [pandoc](https://pandoc.org/).